ghedo/go.pkt/README.md

 ### Encoding

-Encoding packets is done by using the functions provided by the `packet/util` package.
+Encoding packets is done by using the functions provided by the `layers` package.

 In the following example we create an ARP packet on top of an Ethernet packet